 Joe Kahn is the Founder and Owner of The LINX Enrichment Club for Kids.
-Joe is a graduate of Harvard Business School and has his undergraduate degree from Rensselaer Polytechnic Institute (RPI) in Troy, N.Y.
+He is an MBA graduate of Harvard Business School and has his undergraduate degree from Rensselaer Polytechnic Institute (RPI) in Troy, N.Y.
 Joe believes that he has found a way to bring together his passion for teaching and desire to help children expand their interests.
 Through LINX, Joe has created an innovative enrichment environment in which children explore and experience new things and learn along the way.
-Joe has proven that children learn and retain experiences most notably in a fun based environment, which is the hallmark of LINX.
+He has proven that children learn and retain experiences most notably in a fun based environment, which is the hallmark of LINX.

 BS in Business and Marketing

 Melissa Habersaat is the Vice President of Operations for LINX and skillfully handles many of the day-to-day operations.
 Melissa has her BS from Babson College in Business and Marketing.
 She has spent the past 7 years developing programs and systems to help staff and children succeed.
 Along with her unmatched attention to detail, Melissa has led the G.I.R.L.
 Power and Entrepreneurs Club, two classes that teach children how to become more confident leaders.

 Michelle Baker is the Birthday Party Coordinator at LINX and works with the community to provide fun birthday parties and other special events for LINX members.
 As the Assistant Director of Customer Service, Michelle, has a vast knowledge of the day to day operations at LINX and can assist with all customer related questions.
 Michelle earned her BA in Women Studies and Education from Wellesley College and has a degree in Music from the Manhattan School of Music with a concentration in Cello.